sirrice/pygg/README.md

 pyplot
 =================

-ggplot2 syntax in python, runs R
+ggplot2 syntax in python.
+Actually wrapper around Wickham's ggplot2 in R

 pyplot allows you to use ggplot2 syntax nearly verbatim in Python, and execute the ggplot program in R.  Since this is just a wrapper